harin-git/harin-git.github.io/_pages/research.md

 *_nominated for best student paper_

 ## [Talk at CIM19](https://sites.google.com/view/cim19/home)
-I introduced the Timbre Perception Test (TPT) a new psychoacoustic test for measuring individual differences in the ability to hear fine-grained variations along three dimensions of timbre space.
+I introduced the Timbre Perception Test (TPT), a new psychoacoustic test for measuring individual differences in the ability to hear fine-grained variations along three dimensions of timbre space.
 For more details watch the [recorded talk](https://www.youtube.com/watch?v=O8m_uocI_gY), read the [paper](https://link.springer.com/article/10.3758/s13414-020-02058-3),